Updated July 5, 2023

 2. What is MVC on struts?

-- Model: Model is used to represent the internal workings of the system as a single entity or as a multi Java bean entity
+- Model: The model is used to represent the internal workings of the system as a single entity or as a multi-Java bean entity

 - View: Often, Java views are constructed using JSP (Java Server Pages) technology.

-- Controller: This is the processor which focuses on client request receiving and delivering a new set of a user interface as per the request.
-The primary component in the framework is “ActionServlet” servlet class.
+- Controller: This is the processor that focuses on client request receiving and delivering a new user interface set as per the request.
+The primary component in the framework is the “ActionServlet” servlet class.

-Let us move on the next J2EE Interview Questions.
+Let us move on to the following J2EE Interview Questions.

-3. What is ORM and benefits of it?
+3. What is ORM and its benefits of it?

-This is the basic J2EE Interview Questions asked in an interview.
+These are the basic J2EE Interview Questions asked in an interview.
 ORM stands for object-relational mapping.
-The objects in a java class are mapped with tables of a relational database using metadata which is used to describe the mapping between database and objects.
+The objects in a java class are mapped with relational database tables using metadata to describe the mapping between database and objects.
 It transforms the data from one object to another.
 The benefits include:

-Maintainability: This ensures that all the code which is generated from ORM is well tested and correcting the functionality is only something which the developer can do.
+- Maintainability: This ensures that all the code generated from ORM is well tested, and correcting the functionality is only something the developer can do.

-- Performance: The code which is generated from the ORM is used to manage the data access needs of the application.
-We do not need to create any data access code and the one which is present is optimized to speed up the data access process
+- Performance: The code generated from the ORM is used to manage the application’s data access needs.
+We do not need to create any data access code; the one present is optimized to speed up the data access process.

-- Vendor independence: The code generated from ORM is independent on the vendor.
+- Vendor independence: The code generated from ORM is independent of the vendor.
 This is done to increase the portability of the application.

-Save or update() on the other hand is used to update the object using an identifier.
-Once the identifier value is NULL, then directly the method save() can be called.
+On the other hand, save or update() is used to update the object using an identifier.
+Once the identifier value is NULL, the method save() can be directly called.

-When the object is not available in both cache and database, the load() throws an exception.
+When the object is unavailable in both cache and database, the load() throws an exception.
 It returns no null value.

-When the object is not available in either database or cache, get() is used which then returns a null value.
+When the object is unavailable in either database or cache, get() is used, which returns a null value.

-Spring is an open-source Java-based application which aims at reducing the complexity of enterprise application development.
-It is based out of inversion controlling or dependency injection design patterns.
+Spring is an open-source Java-based application that aims to reduce enterprise application development’s complexity.
+It is based on inversion controlling or dependency injection design patterns.

-- It is possible to reduce the development cost by improvising upon the productivity of application development.
+- It is possible to reduce the development cost by improving application development productivity.

 - Dependency injection improves the testability of the application.

-- Used to improve maintainability with reduced code coupling.
+- It is used to improve maintainability with reduced code coupling.

-- The need to have an application server is minimized and it works on enterprise service
+- The need to have an application server is minimized and works on enterprise services.

-- Spring framework provides the possibility of organizing middle-tier objects in a much efficient way
+- Spring framework allows for organizing middle-tier objects in a much more efficient way.

 - Easy testing of components